DreymaR/BigBagKbdTrixPKL/README.md

     - For releases, the `EPKL.exe` binary is included.
 For commits, you must run `Compile_EPKL.bat` to produce it.
     - Note that some virus protection programs overreact to Autohotkey (AHK) code, especially using keyboard hooks.
 * **FAST LANE:** If you simply want "vanilla Colemak" on a US/ANSI keyboard, just run EPKL.exe and type!
+    - If you insist on having the Caps key as Backspace instead of the superior and wonderful Extend key...
+    - ...in the [Layouts Default file][LayDef] find the `;QWCLK = BACK` etc line and remove that semicolon.
-    - If you do want to choose a variant, rename the Override_Example file to `EPKL_Layouts_Override.ini`.
+* If you do want to choose a variant, rename the Override_Example file to `EPKL_Layouts_Override.ini`.
     - There can be a [Layouts_Default][LayDef] and a [Layouts_Override][LayOvr] file.
 Override entries take precedence.
 * Choose a layout with your keyboard type, locale and Curl/Angle/Wide etc preferences, by shorthand or full name.
     - There are two main layout types: VK which only moves your keys, and eD which maps each shift state.